dingningy/Writing-Sample-Sociology/README.md

- This study contributes to a more nuanced understanding of LGBTQ+ individuals’ diverse needs and experiences with queer media representation, which has significant implications for media producers, mental health professionals, and LGBTQ+ advocacy groups in fostering more positive and inclusive media representations for the LGBTQ+ community
+ This study contributes to a more nuanced understanding of LGBTQ+ individuals’ diverse needs and experiences with queer media representation, which has significant implications for media producers, mental health professionals, and LGBTQ+ advocacy groups in fostering more positive and inclusive media representations for the LGBTQ+ community.